kokic/slides/kodama-hypertext/main.typ

 == From $n$Lab to 1Lab

-$n$Lab and 1Lab are basically the final effects that can be presented by _linking_ and _embedding_ functions, but in terms of the tendency towards solidification, because 1Lab defines and derives all items in _formal language_ i.e., code.
+$n$Lab and 1Lab are basically the final effects that can be presented by _linking_ and _embedding_ functions, but in terms of the tendency towards solidification, because 1Lab defines and derives all terms in _formal language_ i.e., code.
 This tendency of 1Lab is much stronger.

 #emph-block(
   fill: rgb("FDF7E4"),